necsi/source-translation-text/0_english_source/homepage.md

 There are several steps that we can take to stop the spread.
 Our experts have written detailed guides on how to combat COVID-19.

-GuidelinesFamily guidelinesBusiness guidelinesGovernment guidelines Updates
+## Guidelines

+Family guidelines
+Business guidelines
+Government guidelines

+## Updates

 March 18, 2020
 March 17, 2020
 March 16, 2020